 Once your paper is removed, you have some super cute photo ornaments on metal!

-Once they cool, just add some ribbon and these are ready for the tree!
+Allow them to cool, add some ribbon, and they are ready for the tree!

-The procedures are almost the same for porcelain as they are for metal with a few exceptions.
-Again, you will want to add your ornament over the area you want to be transferred and tape it down.
-Be sure to clean it well with a lint roller before adding to your sublimation print.
-The instructions do call for you to use adhesive spray on this one and I don’t particularly like to use it.
+The procedures are almost the same for porcelain as they are for metal, with a few exceptions.
+Again, you will want to place your ornament over the area you want transferred and tape it down.
+Be sure to clean it well with a lint roller before adding your sublimation print.
+The instructions do call for you to use adhesive spray on this one, and I don't particularly like to use it.
 I think this will be fine with just some tape.

 The pressing is where the differences come in with these sublimation ornaments.
-I’m going to put a Nomex pad on the bottom of my heat press.
+I'm going to put a Nomex pad on the bottom of my heat press.
 Then add a layer of protective paper.
-Then add the ornament face down with the sublimation print on top and cover with protective paper.
+Then add the ornament face down, with the sublimation print on top, and cover it with protective paper.

 Finally, I’ll put a rubber pad over the top.
-Then you want to press with light pressure for 400 degrees for four minutes.
-Again that is the instructions for this particular blank.
+Then press with light pressure for 400 degrees for 4 minutes.
+Again, that is the instructions for this particular blank.
 You will want to follow any instructions for the blank you are using.

-The photo ornament looks really good and I love the look on porcelain!
-Just add a ribbon to hang this one from your tree.
+The photo ornament looks really good, and I love the look on porcelain!
+Just add a ribbon to hang this keepsake from your tree.

 The glass ornament requires a different procedure.
-It’s clear on one side, frosted on the other.
-You’re going to put your print on the frosted side and it’s going to show through to the clear side, so you don’t want to mirror your image.
+It's clear on one side, frosted on the other.
+You're going to put your print on the frosted side, and it will show through to the clear side, so you don't want to mirror your image.
 I did not mirror my image in this case.

 Clean the frosted side with a lint roller.
-Also, on this image, I removed the background so I will be able to see the frosted glass once the ornament is complete.
-That is optional but a fun effect.
-Locate your print on the frosted side looking through the front side as a guide then tape it into place.
+Also, on this image, I removed the background so I can see the frosted glass once the ornament is complete.
+That is optional, but a fun effect.
+Locate your print on the frosted side, looking through the front side as a guide, then tape it into place.

 Now let's talk about the pressing procedure.
 Again, we're going to place the Nomex pad on our heat press with protective paper.
 This time, we're going to put the ornament down with the image on the bottom and the protective paper over the top.
 Your sublimation print should be on the BOTTOM!